ibm-cloud-docs/openwhisk/faas.md

 ### Redundancy by design
 {: #faas_redundancy}

 In traditional architectures, apps must be redundant.
-With {{site.data.keyword.openwhisk_short}}, processes don't need to be highly available (HA) because serverless apps are stateless and request-event driven by design.
+With {{site.data.keyword.openwhisk_short}}, processes don't need to be highly available (HA) because serverless apps are stateless and request-event that is driven by design.
 By eliminating the need for explicitly creating redundancy, the stateless nature of serverless apps can significantly reduce infrastructure costs.